RobertLikesCoding/QuizCraft/Design/design_docs/component_planning.md

 # React Component Planning

+## Folder Structure

+### `components` folder

+This folder houses reusable UI components.
+Think of these as the building blocks of the application's user interface.

+Examples: Buttons, Input fields, Modals, Navigation bars, etc.

+They are often designed to be independent and composable, combine them to create more complex UI structures.

+### `assets` folder

+This is a general-purpose folder for static assets like images, fonts, icons, and stylesheets.

+### `containers` folder

+This folder is for "smart" components that are connected to the application's logic (e.g., fetching data, handling user input, updating state).
+They often utilize components from the components folder, interact with contexts, and utilize other containers.

+Examples: A user profile page that fetches and displays user data, a product listing page that interacts with a shopping cart context.

+They don't typically have much (if any) DOM markup of their own, often acting as invisible wrappers.

+### `contexts` folder

+This is where you'd put the logic for React's Context API.
+Contexts allow you to manage and share global state across the application without manually passing props down through multiple levels of components.

+Examples: User authentication status, theme preferences, shopping cart data.

+### `hooks` folder

+This folder stores custom React hooks.
+Hooks are functions that let you "hook into" React state and lifecycle features from functional components.
+They promote code reusability and help you extract component logic.

+Examples: useFetch for data fetching, useLocalStorage for managing local storage.

+### `pages` folder

+This folder is specifically for organizing components that represent different pages or routes in your application, especially if you're using a routing library (like React Router).

+Examples: Setup page, Game page, Results page.

 <!-- I see the App divided in two parts: The setup and the game.
 In my head I feel like these could be two routes.
 The Setup is like a form that gets submitted.
 Once submitted a request is send to Gemini.
 So after the setup we change to the game page, which is going to have different components.
 Here is how I see it: -->

 ```